So I Guess Marco Rubio Won't Lose A Primary To Ivanka, After All

-Category: World Politics Hits: 1The Daily Mail says Ivanka Trump is doing damage control -- but if the story is accurate, she's doing it wrong.
+Category: World Politics Hits: 2The Daily Mail says Ivanka Trump is doing damage control -- but if the story is accurate, she's doing it wrong.
 Ivanka Trump is planning to attend Joe Biden's inauguration on January 20 - much to her father's chagrin - and is scrambling to save her aspiring political career....
 'Ivanka is worried that her promising political career is in jeopardy and she's doing whatever she can to save her reputation,' a White House insider tells DailyMail.com.
 But President Trump is up in arms about Ivanka's decision.
 'He said it's an insult that she would even want to engage with the crooks that are trying to bring him down,' says the insider, adding that Trump said the family must stand together and put on a united front.
 'The president told his daughter that her presence at the inauguration will cost her thousands of supporters and would be the worst decision she could ever make,' they say.
 But Ivanka is convinced that by attending Biden's inauguration she will come across as 'being a good sport and will gain future supporters,' the source says.
 'She said she has to protect her own political aspirations and isn't about to muck it all up by attending her dad's 2024 campaign kick-off which is set for the same day.
 She's leaving that for her dad and Don Jr.'

 Read more https://crooksandliars.com/2021/01/so-i-guess-marco-rubio-wont-lose-primary